• Base44 Education

 Before we jump into specific prompts examples, we need to understand what makes a prompt work or the prompt engineering behind it, as its often called.
 When you're vibe coding, you're talking to a very literal assistant and it wants to help but it can’t read your mind.

-A strong prompt usually has four main ingredients:
+A strong vibe coding prompt usually has four main parts

 If you skip the aesthetic, you get boring default styles.
 If you skip the features, you get a pretty picture that doesn't work, so its important to include it all.